-- (1) This regulation applies in the following circumstances: - (a) electrical equipment is used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust; ((b) electrical equipment is moved between different locations in circumstances where damage to the equipment or to a flexible electricity supply cord is reasonably likely; (c) electrical equipment is frequently moved during its normal use; ((d) electrical equipment forms part of, or is used in connection with, an amusement device.
-(2) In a circumstance set out in subregulation (1), a person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that any electrical risk associated with the supply of electricity to the electrical equipment through a socket outlet is minimised by the use of an appropriate residual current device.
-Maximum penalty: In the case of an individual-\$6 000.
-In the case of a body corporate-\$30 000. cu de su Vithout limiting subregulation (2), the residual arrent device must have a tripping current that bes not exceed 30 milliamps if electricity is applied to the equipment through a socket outlet of exceeding 20 amps. ubregulation (2) does not apply if the supply of ectricity to the electrical equipment: (a) does not exceed 50 volts alternating current; or ((b) is direct current; or
+- (1) This regulation applies in the following circumstances: - (a) electrical equipment is used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust;

+- (b) electrical equipment is moved between different locations in circumstances where damage to the equipment or to a flexible electricity supply cord is reasonably likely; - (c) electrical equipment is frequently moved during its normal use; - (d) electrical equipment forms part of, or is used in connection with, an amusement device. - (2) In a circumstance set out in subregulation (1), a person conducting a business or undertaking at a workplace must ensure, so far as is reasonably practicable, that any electrical risk associated with the supply of electricity to the electrical equipment through a socket outlet is minimised by the use of an appropriate residual current device.

+- (3) Without limiting subregulation (2), the residual current device must have a tripping current that does not exceed 30 milliamps if electricity is supplied to the equipment through a socket outlet not exceeding 20 amps. - (4) Subregulation (2) does not apply if the supply of electricity to the electrical equipment: - (a) does not exceed 50 volts alternating current; or - (b) is direct current; or